willymcallister/willymcallister.github.io/_articles/electric-potential.md

 comments: true
 ---

 We explore what happens when charges move around (slowly) in an electric field.
 We learn about the electric form of potential energy, and what it means to *do work* on a charge.

 Some new similar-sounding terms are defined --- electric potential energy, electric potential, and electric potential difference.

-We end up with a formal definition of *voltage*.
+We end with a formal definition of *voltage*.

 This is a highly technical article.
-If you are new to voltage and just getting started, check out this voltage [video]({{ site.baseurl }}{% link _videos/voltage.md %}) and [article]({{ site.baseurl }}{% link _articles/basic-quantities.md %}#voltage).
+If you are new to voltage or just getting started, check out this [video]({{ site.baseurl }}{% link _videos/voltage.md %}) and [article]({{ site.baseurl }}{% link _articles/basic-quantities.md %}#voltage) for an introduction to voltage.

 Written by Willy McAllister.